 Flooded Cell

-Flooded cell lead-acid batteries have a liquid electrolyte covering lead plates.
-They are the original wet-cell battery design that continues almost unchanged since being invented by French physician Gaston Planté in 1859.
+Flooded-cell lead-acid batteries have a liquid electrolyte covering the lead plates.
+They are the original wet-cell battery design, which has remained almost unchanged since it was invented by French physician Gaston Planté in 1859.
 Most combustion cars use lead-acid batteries.
 Starting a car engine requires a short burst of 400 to 600 amps, and flooded cell batteries are excellent for this purpose.

 This battery type is the least expensive and has a service life of 200 to 300 cycles, the shortest of all battery types.
-The service life is defined as the number of charge/discharge cycles until the battery capacity decreases to 80% of the original.
-The battery is still usable after its normal charge cycle life especially if it was oversized in the first place.
+The service life is defined as the number of charge/discharge cycles until the battery capacity decreases to 80% of its original value.
+The battery is still usable after its normal charge cycle life, especially if it was oversized in the first place.
 However, it will hold a smaller total charge and may be marginal for engine starting.
 A flooded cell battery lasts about 3 to 5 years.

 Gel

-Gel batteries are a newer design with the same basic chemistry as a flooded cell type.
+Gel batteries are a newer design with the same basic chemistry as a flooded-cell battery.
 In this case, the liquid electrolyte is modified into a semi-solid gel by the addition of silica.
-Gel batteries tolerate deep cycling well but are not suitable for use as engine starting batteries.
-They are spill-proof and vibration-resistant but do not perform at low temperatures.
+Gel batteries tolerate deep cycling well but are not suitable for engine starting.
+They are spill-proof and vibration-resistant, but do not perform well at low temperatures.
 Gel batteries have the lowest self-discharge rate of all lead-acid batteries.
 They also have the longest life of all lead-acid batteries.

 Gel batteries must be charged slowly and are easily damaged by overcharging.
 They require properly calibrated chargers.
 Make sure that the charger you are using can handle a gel battery.
 To learn more about solar chargers, click here.

-Gel batteries are the most expensive of all lead-acid type batteries.
-Because they are deep cycling, long-lived, safe, and maintenance-free, they are the best solar backup battery in the lead-acid class.
+Gel batteries are the most expensive type of lead-acid battery.
+Because they are deep-cycle, long-lived, safe, and maintenance-free, they are the best solar backup batteries in the lead-acid class.

 Instead of being filled with liquid electrolyte, AGM batteries have a fiberglass mat between the metal plates that are saturated with electrolyte.
 Think of a sponge saturated with water compared to a glass of water.

-AGM batteries give more starting amps for their size compared to flooded cell batteries.
+AGM batteries deliver more starting amps for their size than flooded-cell batteries.
 They also have a longer service life, although not as long as lithium batteries.
 They are vibration-resistant, perform well in extreme temperatures, and are maintenance-free.
 AGM batteries are commonly used in boats, racing cars, and aircraft.

-AGM batteries are more expensive than flooded cells but still much less expensive than lithium.
-They have a lower Ah rating than flooded cell types for the same size and weight.
+AGM batteries are more expensive than flooded cells but still much less expensive than lithium batteries.
+They have a lower Ah rating than flooded-cell types of the same size and weight.
 This means that they are good at starting engines, but will have less total capacity as a house battery for running your appliances.
 While they can be charged faster, they are more easily damaged by overcharging.
-AGM batteries can be damaged by chargers that are intended for standard flooded cell batteries.
+AGM batteries can be damaged by chargers intended for standard flooded-cell batteries.
 They can be used for both starting engines and as a deep-cycle house or solar backup.

 Lithium-Ion